0xRar/Nim-Loader/README.md

 # Nim-Loader
-A not too basic shellcode loader written in nim with the functionality to send a request to discord webhooks, it uses the windows api for allocating memory, changing memory protection, and injecting the shellcode to the created memory buffer.
+A not too basic shellcode loader written in nim with the functionality to send a request to discord webhooks, it uses the windows api for allocating memory, changing memory protection, injecting the shellcode to the created memory buffer and getting the computer name / hostname.

 ## Compile and Run:
 compile: